CogentRoleplayCommunity/FogentRoleplay/src/Magic/Magic.md

 ## Magic Skills

-These magic skills represent every generic types of magic representing different concepts.
+These magic skills represent generic types of magic representing different concepts.
 Skill in one of these represents the ability to manipulate and control the concept.

 If you are making a magic system, these will probably have different names in your system.
-For instance, in Fellcraft, the Heat magic skill is called Blazecraft.
-Your system might even leave out some of these magic skills to fine tune it for only specific uses.
-Lastly, this is not an exhaustive list, feel free to add your own.
-Happy casting. :)
+This is not an exhaustive list, feel free to add your own.

 - Bodily Magic (Flesh, Web, Bone, ect...)
 - Heat Magic